doinel1a/vite-react-ts-shadcn-ui/README.md

 - To update all dependencies to their latest versions: `pnpm up`
 - To update a specific dependency to its latest version: `pnpm up <dependency-name>`
   @tanstack/router-plugin-vite has an incorrect vite plugin version, which forces it to be uninstalled.
 Reinstall it by running: `pnpm i -D @vitejs/plugin-legacy`

 ---

+## Use TailwindCSS

+- In `global.css`, you can use TailwindCSS classes to style your components.
+- In `global.scss`, use (S)CSS-native classes to style your components.
+TailindCSS classes cannot be used in this file.

+---